kumulynja/nwc_wallet/README.md

 ## Credits

 Other Nostr Flutter packages have been helpful in the development of this package and some code snippets were borrowed from them.
-Special thanks to the developers of these packages:
+A big thanks to the developers of these packages:

 - https://github.com/anasfik/nostr for the bech32 encoding and decoding code.
 - https://github.com/ethicnology/dart-nostr for the nip04 encryption and decryption code.